lumicks/pylake/docs/tutorial/kymotracking.rst

 Maximum Likelihood Estimation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The function `refine_tracks_gaussian()` instead uses an MLE optimization of a Poisson likelihood with a Gaussian expectation to characterize both the expected peak shape and photonic noise of the observed signal, adapted from :cite:`mortensen2010gauloc`.
+The function :func:`~lumicks.pylake.refine_tracks_gaussian()` instead uses an MLE optimization of a Poisson likelihood with a Gaussian expectation to characterize both the expected peak shape and photonic noise of the observed signal, adapted from :cite:`mortensen2010gauloc`.
 For each frame in the kymograph, we fit a small region around the tracked peak to the data by maximizing the following likelihood function: